lmcrean/RetrOlympics-Rush/README.md

 - ➡️ Target Audience
 - ➡️ Benefits

-## Controls
+## Controls and Features
-The player controls the game with a start button, jump feature and a game over screen.
+The player controls the game with a start button, jump feature.

+Features include a scoreboard and game over screen.

 ### Start Button
 <img src="assets/screenshots/start-feature.gif" width =400>